 (MUSIC VIDEO) THE CONTINUATION OF ANCIENT AND MODERN GREEK MUSIC

 We could of course talk about the upcoming globalist world war, but luckily we got something more funny and interesting to talk about.
 This treasure just landed in my lap.
-Farya Faraji is an Iranian Canadian music theorist who travels the world to analyze different indigenous or ancient music scores and tunes and bring them to life.
+Farya Faraji is an Iranian Canadian music theorist who travels the world to analyze different indigenous or ancient music scores and tunes and brings them to life.
 This quest brought him to Greece a few years ago.
 He relegated the bouzouki to a mere Italian/Ionian novelty not worthy of his time (watch "Why Does Greek Music Sound Eastern? - And Why It's a Dumb Question" link).
-Ever since he's on my radar.
-This video is not new, but it somehow failed to draw my attention at the time.
-But thanks to YouTube's algorithm it found its way belatedly into my orbit.
 Today operating under the pseudonym of Aristoxenus (noble foreigner) he teaches us about the chromatic mode, microtonality, enharmonics and other interesting musical phenomena you did not know even existed.
 Enjoy!

 It explains for example why Greek music can be so easily adapted to jazz or the Latin American rhythms.
 Listen here to Ioulia Karapataki's band (link).